Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 You’re looking for a textile that has finished edges and is either the width of your window or a bit larger.

-NOTE 1) if you are using a shower curtain or drapery panels, use one without the large metal eyelets or you can cut off the top part of the curtain, provided you don’t need the full length.
-The top part will be stapled to a header board so it’s not really a big deal.
+NOTE 1) If you need the full length of the shower curtain or drapery panel, use one without the large metal eyelets.
+Otherwise, you can cut off the top part of the curtain.
+The top part will be stapled to a header board so it’s can work.

 NOTE 2) it’s easiest if the bottom hem of your shower curtain, or substitute, has a deep enough hem to slide a board or a metal rod into.
 Otherwise, you can turn up a hem and stitch a rod pocket across the bottom.